jonnyrobots/roberts.work/_posts/2018-09-30-unusual-tools.md

 ---
 layout: post
-title:  "Pt.2 - Writing: an unusual tool for research"
+title:  "Pt.2 - Writing code: an unusual tool for research"
 date:   2018-09-30 19:31:12 +0000
 categories: article
 ---

 How writing is fundamental to the product development process.

+## Writing code
-## Writing: an unusual tool for research
+### An unusual tool for research

 ![Drill]({{ site.baseurl }}/images/drill.png)